Pitt County board rules on zoning requests, buys downtown building

-The Pitt County Board of Commissioners have denied a request to build a self-storage facility near the Southwest Bypass and approved one for an auto repair shop on U.S. 264.
+The Pitt County Board of Commissioners has denied a request to build a self-storage facility near the Southwest Bypass and approved one for an auto repair shop on U.S. 264.

 The commissioners on Monday also unanimously voted to purchase a former financial office in downtown Greenville $1.25 million to house a county department and delayed action on selling a run-down gymnasium in Stokes.